springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ### Complex contagions

-Complex contagions are implemented through ``Gillespie_complex_contagion`` which allows a user to specify the rules governing a relatively arbitrary complex contagion.
-The one criteria we note is that there is no memory - an individual will change from one status to another based on the current statuses of its neighbors, and not based on previous interactions with some neighbors who may have since changed status.
+Complex contagions are implemented through ``Gillespie_complex_contagion`` for which the user specifies the rules governing a relatively arbitrary complex contagion.
+There is a constraint that there is no memory - an individual will change from one status to another based on the current statuses of its neighbors, and not based on previous interactions with some neighbors who may have since changed status.

-The Gillespie implementation, requires a user-defined function that calculates the rate at which ``u`` will change status given the current system state and another function which chooses its new status.
+The Gillespie implementation requires a user-defined function that calculates the rate at which ``u`` will change status given the current system state and another function which chooses its new status.
 It also needs a function that determines which nodes have their  rate change due to ``u``'s transition.

-Once these functions are defined, the Gillespie algorithm is able to perform the complex contagion simulation.
+With these functions defined, the Gillespie algorithm can simulate the complex contagion.

 ### Visualization & Analysis

-By default simulations return numpy arrays providing the counts of each state.
+By default simulations return numpy arrays providing counts of each state.
-However if we set a flag ``return_full_data=True``, then the simulations return a ``Simulation_Investigation`` object.
+However if we set a flag ``return_full_data=True``, the simulations return a ``Simulation_Investigation`` object.
 This provides access to complete information about the simulation, including the transmission chains.

-The ``Simulation_Investigation``
-object can create a snapshot of the network at a given time.
-By default the visualization includes the time series (e.g., S, I, and R) plotted beside the network snapshot, but there is flexibility about what (or if) other time series appear.
-With appropriate additional packages needed for matplotlib's animation tools, it can produce animations as well.
+The ``Simulation_Investigation`` object can create a snapshot of the network at a given time.
+By default the visualization includes the time series (e.g., S, I, and R) plotted beside the network snapshot, with flexibility about what (or if) other time series appear.
+With appropriate additional packages for matplotlib's animation tools, it can produce animations as well.

 ## Discussion